vgatherps/beautiful-jekyll/_posts/2018-08-26-nontemporal.md

 ---
 layout: post
-title: Optimizing Cache Usage with Nontemporal Memory Access, part 1
+title: Optimizing Cache Usage With Nontemporal Accesses
 subtitle: Nontemporal stores
-toc: true
 ---

 Have you ever looked at code reading/writing to a large or infrequently used datastructure and thought "What a waste of the cache?".